ldbc/ldbc_snb_interactive_v1_impls/README.md

 ### Driver modes

-For each implementation, it is possible to perform to perform the run in one of the [SNB driver's](https://github.com/ldbc/ldbc_snb_interactive_driver) three modes.
+For each implementation, it is possible to perform to perform the run in one of the [SNB driver's](https://github.com/ldbc/ldbc_snb_interactive_driver) three modes: create validation parameters, validate, and benchmark.
-All three should be started withe the initial data set loaded to the database.
+The execution in all three modes should be started after the initial data set was loaded into the system under test.

 1. Create validation parameters with the `driver/create-validation-parameters.sh` script.